ursaw/ursaw.github.io/content/photos/kb_chocofly/index.md

 * JLPCB
 * EVQ WGD0001 barrel encoder  (aliexpress only)

-Best postion for the chocofly is on the laptop.
+Best postion for the Chocofly is Sonshi Style (on the keyboard of the laptop).